Generating MS Word DOCX and PDF Documents with ASP.NET Core C#

 TX Text Control provides a powerful and comprehensive API for creating, reading, converting, and editing MS Word documents in .NET applications.
 It is typically used to create MS Word and PDF documents by merging data into templates or by creating these documents from scratch.

-Download a free trial version of TX Text Control .NET Server for ASP.NET and start creating documents programmatically with C#.
+Download a free trial version of TX Text Control .NET Server and start creating documents programmatically with C#.